ArjunMamidi2698/effectualDAOTrackService/README.md

 # EffectualDAOTrackService

-Api service to track a DAO which is created using aragon-client.
+Api service to fetch and track a DAO information periodically which is created using aragon-client.

 ## Prerequisites